EvgenyKut/image-search-application/README.md

 ### 2. 💯 Theme provider
 Users can work with our app with comfortable conditions.

-### 3. 💯 We added possibility change theme by press 'F' on keyboard.
+### 3. 💯 You can change theme by press 'F' on keyboard.
 Easy way to turn on the flashlight!

 ### 4. 💯 Random pack of images before first searching